 In addition to its reliable performance, Federal Prairie Storm FS Lead also features the FLITESTOPPER lead pellets.
 These larger pellets create bigger wound channels, for more hits on target.
 That means this ammunition is not only accurate but also extremely deadly.
 So if you’re looking for shotgun ammunition that can help you take down your game quickly and efficiently, then you need to give Federal Prairie Storm FS Lead a try.

-Looking for a top-quality 16 gauge shotgun ammunition?
+Looking for top-quality 16-gauge shotgun ammunition?
 Then look no further than Browning’s BXD Upland 16 Gauge 2.75″ 1 1/8 oz 6 Shot 25 Bx/ 10 Cs.
-This premium ammo is perfect for upland hunting, with a shell length of 2 3/4 inches and a powerful 6 shots.
-The cartridge case is made of brass for durability, and the primer is centerfire for reliable igniting power.
+This premium ammo is perfect for upland hunting, with a shell length of 2 3/4 inches and powerful 6 shots.
+The cartridge case is made of brass for durability, and the primer is a centerfire for reliable igniting power.
 So don’t settle for second best – pick up some Browning BXD Upland 16 Gauge shotgun ammunition today!